Archives: Services

 Unlike arc welding, projection is a form of resistance welding.
 This method uses pressure and an electrical current to join metal parts.
 Projections or dimples are manufactured on the base material.
 As parts are brought together, an electrical current is focused on the projection points, which generates heat through an electric pulse in these specific locations.
 Force is applied from upper and lower plateaus connecting the parts together as the current is applied.
 Projection welding is commonly used to weld connectors such as bolts, nuts, and screws to base metal parts.

-Resistance Spot-welding
+Resistance Spot-Welding

 Spot welding is another form of resistance welding.
 This method utilizes a pair of water-cooled copper electrodes to clamp two workpieces together and pass an electric current between them.
 The electrical resistance of the part material generates enough heat to form a weld nugget that bonds the pieces together.
 This type of welding is used to manufacture pipe, tubing, and smaller structural sections, and is popular in the automotive industry as well as others manufacturing products made of thinner gauge materials.